swift-server/swift-aws-lambda-runtime/readme.md

  Lambda.run(Handler())
  ```

  Beyond the small cognitive complexity of using the `EventLoopFuture` based APIs, note these APIs should be used with extra care.
-An `EventLoopLambdaHandler` will execute the user code on the same `EventLoop` (thread) as the library, making processing faster but requiring the Lambda code to never use blocking API calls as it might prevent the underlying process from functioning.
+An `EventLoopLambdaHandler` will execute the user code on the same `EventLoop` (thread) as the library, making processing faster but requiring the user code to never call blocking APIs as it might prevent the underlying process from functioning.

 ## Deploying to AWS Lambda